 This will vary on a case by case basis.
-At Family Law in Partnership we are able to give fee estimates once we are aware of the facts of your particular situation and we will provide up to date costs information and estimates throughout your case.
-We work on the basis of openness and transparency and appreciate the need to work as cost effectively as possible, particularly where financial resources are limited.
+We can give fee estimates once we are aware of the facts of your particular situation and we will provide up to date costs information and estimates throughout your case.
+We work on the basis of openness and transparency and appreciate the need to work as cost effectively as possible, particularly if your financial resources are limited.

 We have some of the very best London divorce lawyers and mediators, along with accomplished arbitrators, family consultants and counsellors.
 There’s no one better to handle your case.